A practical guide to your Zendesk GPT setup

 -

 What it involves: Platforms like eesel AI are built for this.
-You can connect your Zendesk account with a single click.
-Then, you can tell the AI where to find your knowledge, whether it’s in your official help center, past tickets, internal wikis on Confluence, or even random Google Docs.
-You manage everything from a simple dashboard, no coding required.
+You can connect your Zendesk account quickly through the marketplace.
+Then, you can tell the AI where to find your knowledge, whether it’s in your Zendesk help center, past tickets, internal wikis on Confluence, or even Google Docs.

 -

-Here's a quick look at Zendesk's standard plans that come with some AI features:
+Here's a look at Zendesk's standard plans that include AI features:

-This information is from Zendesk's official pricing page as of late 2024.
+This information is from Zendesk's official pricing page for 2026.

 Key considerations for a successful Zendesk GPT setup